Sorting Center Insurance: Compare in less than 3 minutes

 • Claims history : A past claim can significantly increase the premium or restrict access to certain insurers

-Important: Several standard insurers refuse to cover sorting centres or impose significant exclusions.
+Important: Several standard insurers refuse to cover sorting centers or impose significant exclusions.
 An independent AMF-certified broker, with access to specialized markets and industrial insurers, is often the only way to obtain complete and adequate coverage for this type of business.

-FAQ — Sorting centre insurance Quebec
+FAQ — Sorting center insurance Quebec

 Is liability insurance mandatory for a sorting center in Quebec?